-The Town of Derry is committed to providing water customers with high quality drinking water that meets or exceeds state and federal If you have any questions standards for quality and regarding this report or safety.
-We are pleased to your drinking water in report the results of our 2006 water testing to inform you about your drinking Works at the Derry Muwater.
+The Town of Derry is committed to providing water customers with high quality drinking water that meets or exceeds state and federal standards for quality and safety.
+We are pleased to report the results of our 2008 water testing to inform you about your drinking water.

-Each year we report information about your drinking water quality specifically noting any contaminants detected in the water which exceeded state or federal water quality standards, their probable source, and their potential health efgeneral, please contact the Department of Public nicipal Center, 14 Manning Street, Derry, NH in person or by calling 603-
+Each year we report information about your drinking water quality specifically noting any contaminants detected in the water which exceeded state or federal water quality standards, their probable source, and their potential health effects.

+If you have any questions regarding this report or your drinking water in general, please contact the Department of Public Works at the Derry Municipal Center, 14 Manning Street, Derry, NH in person or by calling 603-432-6147.